-This is a guest post from my beloved, Brian, who has gifted me with chocolate-topped cappuccinos every morning for more than 18 years.
+This is a guest post from, Brian, who has gifted me with chocolate-topped cappuccinos every morning for many years.
 So, yeah, he has a bit of experience with foam, a-hem.

 The resulting drink tastes just as good as a $3.75 double-shot cappuccino you’d buy at a coffee bar.

 Since you can always find these machines for about $15 or less in the thrift stores, I figured there’d be a few people buying them without instructions (like us).

 So I made a video showing how I make our macchiatos.
 It’s had a surprising number of views (are there really more than 200 people who want to know how to do this?).

 And I’ve found that one of the questions people often ask after making their own cappuccino is:

 “How come I don’t get thick foam?”

 The answer is usually “You don’t have enough steam pressure.”
 Low pressure causes the nozzle to blow bubbles in the milk but not make nice foam.

 However, there can also be other problems as well, like you don’t have that little snorkel attachment on your nozzle or your milk isn’t deep enough.
 None of them, however, are too difficult to figure out.